Monthly Highlights on the Climate System

 'Monthly Highlights on the Climate System' has been issued in PDF format since March 2007 as a monthly bulletin focusing on the monthly highlights of the monitoring results.

-- The subtropical jet stream was stronger than normal over Northern Africa and Central Asia, and shifted northward from its normal position over East Asia.
+- The subtropical jet stream shifted northward from its normal position over Eurasia.

 Full version (PDF)

-The descriptions until January 2014 are based on the JRA-25/JCDAS datasets.
+The descriptions until January-2014 issue are based on the JRA-25/JCDAS datasets.